bosd/odoo-data-flow/docs/comparison_with_other_tools.md

 * **Cons:**
     * **Very Limited Transformations:** You cannot perform any significant data cleaning or restructuring.
 Your source file must already be in a nearly perfect format.
     * **Poor Error Handling for Large Files:** If an error occurs in a large file, Odoo often provides a generic and unhelpful error message.
 Finding the single bad row in a file with thousands of lines is very difficult.
     * **"All or Nothing" Transactions:** By default, if one record in a file fails, the entire import is rolled back.
-This makes importing large datasets very inefficient.
+This makes importing large datasets very inefficient, a problem that `odoo-data-flow` now solves with its automatic `load` -> `create` fallback mechanism.
     * **Not Repeatable:** The process is entirely manual (clicking through the UI), which makes it unsuitable for automated, repeatable migrations between environments (e.g., from staging to production).

 * **Verdict:** Perfect for simple, one-off tasks performed by functional users.
 It is not designed for the complex, repeatable migrations that developers often face.